core-utils

 } as const;

-import { notificationJobEnqueuer } from "./notificationJobEnqueuer";
+import { TRIGGER_NOTIFICATION_JOB_NAME } from "./triggerNotification.constants";

 import { WORKFLOW_KEYS } from "./workflowKeys";

-async function enqueueNotificationJob() {
+async function enqueueTriggerNotificationJob(adapter: BackgroundJobsAdapter) {

 // Important: Read the TypeDoc documentation for additional context.